entrecode/ec.doc/doc/data_manager.md

       "__jsonpath": "$.__context.accessToken" // Previous responses can be accessed by setting a context variable and accessing $.__context.
     }
   },
+  "entryRelationTargetModelIDs": {
+    "country": "17d6e37f-5ab8-46d7-a2f1-a3de1832104c" // country field links to synced entry in other model }
   "subResource": { // if this property is set, a sub resource sync (sync Type 2) is done
     "parentModelID": "461bc760-5fb1-47c9-9a81-449f7ae99afd", // required: model ID of the parent model "parentIDForRequests": "$.username", // required: this value of the parent entry will be {{parentID}} in the request context.
 Either "syncID" (the generated ID of a remote resource), a jsonpath, or a JSON Transformation object.